-Untitled, 1969 silk-screen on paper 66 x 48 cm/26 x 18.9 in
+Untitled, 1969 silk-screen on paper 66 x 48 cm | 26 x 18.9 in

-Tomie Ohtake in her atelier house, 1980s Campo Belo, São Paulo/SP, Brazil
+→ [next page] tomie ohtake in her atelier house, 1980s Campo Belo, São Paulo, Brazil

-In 1970, Tomie Ohtake continued making collages but changed from using ripped paper to cutting paper with scissors.
-This move allowed for the artist to create compositions with sharper contours as she gained greater control over her process.
-According to curator Paulo Miyada, "the process became Ohtake's way of dealing with the instantaneity of gesture and infusing the entire painting process with both chance and control."
+In 1970, Tomie Ohtake continued making collages but changed from using ripped paper to cutting it with scissors.
+This move allowed for her to create compositions with sharper contours as she gained greater control over the process.

+According to curator Paulo Miyada, 'the process became Ohtake's way of dealing with the instantaneity of gesture and infusing the entire painting process with both chance and control.'
 She also began to expand her color palette, turning to richer and more vibrant tones, while also working on establishing a more direct relationship between the texture of the final painting and that of the initial collage.
 Her work resulted in a form of abstraction that did not conform to the definitions of informal abstraction or of tachisme, where gesture and the trace of the artist's process of making became a stylistic trait.
-Instead, this body of work inserted itself into organic abstraction, with a strong presence of ovals, arches, tubes, curves etc. that evoke landscapes.
+Instead, this body of work inserted itself into a form of organic abstraction, with a strong presence of ovals, arches, tubes, curves etc. that arguably evoke landscapes.